-Early in the third quarter of 2014, the Company entered into an agreement with a large Canadian schedule I bank ("Bank") to provide underwriting and fulfillment processing services for mortgages originated by the Bank through the single-family residential mortgage broker channel.
-Under the strategic agreement, First National employs a customized software solution based on its industry leading MERLIN technology to accept mortgage applications from the Bank in the mortgage broker channel and underwrite these mortgages in accordance with the Bank's underwriting guidelines.
+Early in 2015, the Company launched its third party underwriting and fulfillment processing services business with a large Canadian schedule I bank ("Bank").
+The business is designed to adjudicate mortgages originated by the Bank through the single-family residential mortgage broker channel.
+First National employs a customized software solution based on its industry leading MERLIN technology to accept mortgage applications from the Bank in the mortgage broker channel and underwrite these mortgages in accordance with the Bank's underwriting guidelines.
 The Bank funds all the mortgages underwritten under the agreement and retains full responsibility for mortgage servicing and the client relationship.
-The new business was launched in Ontario in early 2015, western Canada in April 2015, and finally in Quebec in July 2015.
 Management considers the agreement a way to leverage the capabilities and strengths of First National in the mortgage broker channel and add some diversity to the Company's service offerings.
-In the third quarter of 2015, this business transitioned to profitability as volumes of mortgages underwritten increased with the summer season and operations normalized.